 After the bastard's death, Nick traveled through Europe, with the excuse of being a representative of Moscow and a high ranking noble beneath the princes.
 By the end of the 1400s, Moscow became a central power and he wore his nobility proudly.
 He often stayed in his home country and participated in its politics, but he continued to travel for the next three centuries.
 He made many connections, but few friends, as he didn’t trust most of his own kind.
 He kept everyone at arm’s length, preferring to be a loner.
 Of course, he attended meetings, parties, and soirees of other vampires.
 He was simply known as the quiet, stoic Russian whose loyalties were hard-earned.

-Sometime in the early 1700s, Nick met a germanic vampire named Klaus, with whom he actually became friends with.
+In 1704, Nick met a germanic vampire named Klaus, with whom he actually became friends with.
 There was something about Klaus’ lively energy, which contradicted Nick’s own stolidity.
 Naturally, even in friendships, opposites attract.
 Klaus was also an old vampire, and both men related on many topics, such as war, the general changing of times, and both had had apparently rough human lives, to boot.
 Nick divulged that he’d killed his sire, something that he hadn’t told anyone until Klaus had come into his life, and Klaus admitted that he’d had a daughter who’d died when he was human, and even still he grieved her passing.
 Although they were what they were, memories of their past lives weren’t forgotten.

 The friendship, unfortunately, was short-lived, and Nick would come to regret letting down his walls and opening up to someone.
 During one of Klaus’ invitations, Nick discovered a dark secret within his home.
 Considering what Klaus had told him, about his daughter from centuries ago, Nick couldn’t accept the fact that Klaus had kidnapped a little girl, and worse yet, that he’d turned her into one of them.
 Nevermind that it was illegal.
 Nick abhorred those who turned their unwilling victims, for he’d been one himself at the hands of the Mongol.
 And this was a child!